David Moyes: Sunderland

 On 23 July 2016, Moyes was appointed as the replacement for Sam Allardyce as manager of Sunderland, returning to the Premier League for the first time since his sacking as United boss in April 2014.

-On 3 April 2017 it was revealed that Moyes had made a controversial remark after a post-match interview after Sunderland's goalless draw with Burnley on 18 March.
+On 3 April 2017, it was revealed that Moyes had made a controversial remark after a post-match interview after Sunderland's goalless draw with Burnley on 18 March.
 After the interview with the BBC's Vicki Sparks, while the microphone was still audible, Moyes, said: "It was getting a wee bit naughty at the end there so just watch yourself.
 You still might get a slap even though you're a woman.
 Careful the next time you come in".
 Moyes apologised for the incident.
 The FA wrote to Moyes to ask for his observations on the incident.
 In June that year, he was fined £30,000 for the comments, a decision that was upheld by an independent panel the following month.

 Sunderland were confirmed to be relegated to the EFL Championship for the first time in ten years on 29 April 2017, after a 1–0 loss to AFC Bournemouth, marking the first relegation of Moyes' career.
 After the match, he stated that he would like to remain as manager.
 However, on 22 May, one day after the end of the Premier League season, Moyes resigned.

 West Ham United

+Initial stint (2017–2018)

 Moyes was appointed manager of West Ham United on 7 November 2017, with the team in the relegation zone.
 Moyes marked his first game in charge of West Ham, and his 500th Premier League game, with a 2–0 loss away to Watford on 19 November.
 On 9 December, he won as Hammers manager for the first time, Marko Arnautović scoring the only goal of a win over reigning champions Chelsea at the London Stadium.
 On 13 January 2018, West Ham registered a 4–1 win away to Huddersfield, which became Moyes' 200th victory as a Premier League manager, he became only the fourth to reach this milestone, after Sir Alex Ferguson, Arsène Wenger and Harry Redknapp.
 Following a 2–0 win at Leicester City on 5 May 2018 and with two games remaining of the season, Moyes managed West Ham to Premier League survival for the 2017–18 season.
-His six-month deal with West Ham expired on 13 May 2018 and he left the club on 16 May 2018 after he was not offered a new contract.
+His six-month deal with West Ham expired on 13 May 2018 and he left the club shortly after.